JoshuaDoes/pixel-tensor-audio-decompressor/README.md

 ## How do I test the differences?

 That's the easy part!
 Go listen to your favorite music, watch your favorite YouTubers, play your favorite games, and listen to all the sounds of the crispy videos you've recorded.
 The only clear way to test this module is to listen to the things you're already used to listening to using your phone's speakers.
-If you want to do comparisons, toggle the module in your Magisk modules list and reboot.
+If you want to do comparisons, use the "Choose a preset volume ..." menu to switch between your chosen preset and the Google stock preset (817/17).
+You can now live test the volume by temporarily applying it until the next reboot!

 ## Downloads